Review of What Happens at a Preliminary Hearing

 In rare cases, the defendant will choose to waive the right to a preliminary hearing and proceed directly to the trial court on the felony charges.

-That said, the defendant ultimately has the sole right to determine whether the case will proceed to preliminary hearing, or not.
+That said, the defendant ultimately has the sole right to determine whether the case will proceed to a preliminary hearing.

-This is a decision which should be made in close consultation with defense counsel.
+This is a decision that should be made in close consultation with the defense counsel.

 Criminal Defense for California Crimes

-At Eisner Gorin LLP, our law firm partners are former Los Angeles County prosecutors, and we know the most effective methods to accomplish this task.
+Our law firm partners at Eisner Gorin LLP are former Los Angeles County prosecutors, and we know the most effective methods for accomplishing this task.

-If you, or someone you know, has been charged with a felony offense in California state court and is pending preliminary hearing, consultation with experienced criminal defense counsel is crucial.
+Suppose you or someone you know has been charged with a felony offense in California state court and is pending a preliminary hearing.
+In that case, it is crucial to consult with experienced criminal defense counsel.

-There are several motions we can file on your behalf, such as a California Penal Code 1538.5 motion to suppress evidence, and a Pitchess motion.
+We can file several motions on your behalf, such as a California Penal Code 1538.5 motion to suppress evidence and a Pitchess motion.

-The preliminary hearing is one of the most important procedures in a felony case and affords the defendant multiple opportunities to work toward a successful outcome in his or her case.
+The preliminary hearing is one of the most important procedures in a felony case.
+It affords the defendant multiple opportunities to work toward a successful outcome.

-Effective litigation of a preliminary hearing is, therefore one of the most important functions of defense counsel in California state felony cases.
+Therefore, effective litigation of a preliminary hearing is one of the most important functions of defense counsel in California state felony cases.

 Our law firm has two office locations in Los Angeles County, including Century City and Van Nuys.
-Contact our law firm for a consultation at (310) 328-3776.
+Call (310) 328-3776 for a consultation.

 Related Content: